CERAWEEK-With bans on Russian oil, energy execs tell governments: Work with us | Headlines

 CERAWEEK-With bans on Russian oil, energy execs tell governments: Work with us

-With crude prices surging past $125 a barrel, oil company executives called on Tuesday for more favorable global government energy policy to help the industry resolve the supply crisis that deepened after Russia's invasion of Ukraine.
+With crude oil surging past $125 a barrel, oil company executives called on Tuesday for more favorable global government energy policy to help the industry resolve the supply crisis that has deepened since Russia's invasion of Ukraine.
+"We need to ask for more increased activity from all the shale producers, both oil and gas," Sheffield said.

-With crude prices surging past $125 a barrel, oil company executives called on Tuesday for more favorable global government energy policy to help the industry resolve the supply crisis that deepened after Russia's invasion of Ukraine.
+With crude oil surging past $125 a barrel, oil company executives called on Tuesday for more favorable global government energy policy to help the industry resolve the supply crisis that has deepened since Russia's invasion of Ukraine.
 On Tuesday morning, President Joe Biden announced a U.S. ban on Russian oil and other energy imports, while Britain said it will phase them out by year end.
 Oil prices settled the session 4% higher and have shot up 30% since the invasion.
-Russia exports 7 to 8 million barrels of crude and products daily.
+Russia exports 7 million to 8 million barrels of crude and products daily.

-U.S. Energy Secretary Jennifer Granholm told a petroleum conference in December the administration wants companies to drill more.
-"We're happy to see the administration do whatever they need to do to be effective in trying to end this invasion," said Chesapeake CEO Nick Dell'Osso.
-He said Chesapeake has had some "limited or light conversations with politicians in general" as oil prices have spiked, but added "we think there needs to be a lot more."
+Hochstein said he has been speaking with energy executives, asking them if they need assistance, "and they said 'no,' unless you can help me with sand or supply chains."
+A source familiar with the White House’s thinking said the Biden administration is mulling how much to cooperate with the U.S. natural gas industry, wary that any outreach would be seen by environmentalists as a capitulation.

+At the same time, the source said the White House is concerned that the Ukraine crisis will be used by energy executives to push for unfettered development without newer technologies, such as carbon capture and sequestration, in place.
+“Both sides have to come together and compromise,” said the source, who declined to be named, citing the sensitivity of the deliberations.

-U.S. oil output peaked at nearly 13 million bpd in late 2019, but producers cut activity drastically during the pandemic, and output has not recovered - in part because oil company investors have urged shale players not to overspend.
+U.S. oil output peaked at nearly 13 million barrels per day in late 2019, but producers cut activity drastically during the pandemic and output has not recovered - in part because oil company investors have urged shale players not to overspend.
 Some shale executives said a rapid increase in output is not likely because supply-chain issues have raised costs.
-That points to more pain for consumers and businesses dealing with spiraling costs for diesel and gasoline.
+That points to more pain for consumers and businesses dealing with spiraling prices of diesel and gasoline.

 "As oil and gas investments are discouraged, demands are being placed on our industry to increase production," he said.
 The White House has also been pressing to revive a nuclear deal with Iran that would add barrels to global supply.